openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Done

 Every expression written in the |LANG| programming language has a type that is inferred at compile time.
-The *target type* of an expression is the type *compatible* with the types expected in most contexts that expression appears in.
+The *target type* of an expression must be *compatible* with the types expected in most contexts the expression appears in.

-There are two ways to improve convenience by facilitating the expression's compatibility with its surrounding context:
+There are two ways to improve convenience by facilitating the compatibility of an expression with its surrounding context:

 #.
 The type of some non-standalone expressions can be inferred from the
    target type (the expression types can be different in different